imincik/ansible-demo/README.md

 # Basic knowledge
+## YAML

+A straightforward machine parseable data serialization format designed for human readability and interaction with scripting languages such as Perl and Python.

 ## Ansible

 Ansible is written in Python and it is using YAML for configuration.
 It is using